grassynull0/fake_news_classifier/README.md

 ![image](https://user-images.githubusercontent.com/44031998/98706497-e74cf880-234c-11eb-87dc-701a061d4934.png)

+- A passive aggressive classifier was the main model used.
+To be able to perform analysis on text data, first it must be converted to number vectors.
+There are multiple NLP techniques one can use i.e. word2vec, bag of words, etc., but for this project TF-IDF vectorizing was used.

 - Accuracy was used to balance both false positives and negatives.
 I did not want to tell a person their article was Fake when in reality it was true i.e. if a user enters a url link of an article known to be true (ground truth).
 However, I also did not want to tell someone their article was 'Fake' when it was actually real!
 F1 was not used because of the natural class balance.